1st CYGNA Global Virtual Meeting: Coping with a Pandemic

 Pre-meeting

-Before the CYGNA virtual meeting itself, the CYGNA organizing team and our keynote speaker Alexandra Beauregard had two pre-meetings to go through the schedule for the day and test the functionality of the online platform.
+Before the CYGNA virtual meeting itself, the CYGNA founding team and our keynote speaker Alexandra Beauregard had two pre-meetings to go through the schedule for the day and test the functionality of the online platform.
 Here is our second meeting on the day itself.

 Coffee reception